LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/errors-and-debugging/exercises.rst

 |

-d. | Now consider both if/else blocks together (keeping the ``console.log``
+d. | Now consider both if/else blocks together (keeping the added ``console.log``
-      statements).
+      lines).
 Run the code and examine the output.

    .. sourcecode:: javascript